IDNR: Mountain lion detected near Springfield - NewsBreak

 There have been no reported conflicts between humans and this mountain lion.
 That includes when it passed through the outskirts of Lincoln, Nebraska.

 Officials are urging people to leave the animal alone.
 Mountain lions are protected creatures in Illinois, and it is unlawful to harass, harm or kill them unless they pose an imminent threat to a person or property.
-That, however, rarely happens.Family of boy found in suitcase shares heartbreak after learning of his death
+That, however, rarely happens.Close

 If people encounter the mountain lion and he does not flee immediately, they are warned not to run, instead slowly backing away while keeping an eye on the animal.
 IDNR officials said it is best to stand tall, wave your arms, throw rocks and other objects and yell.